ed2ti/swapi-laravel/README.md

 ### Tests

 There are feature tests for all important features.
-To run the tests, run the command below.

 Test Group = swapiTest
 - Route : '/'